 The Academic Board of the CUSCS reports to the Senate SPCEP (formerly the UExB) whereas the Director of the CUSCS reports to the Pro-Vice-Chancellor (Education).
 The governance structure of the CUSCS is shown in Appendix 3-4.

 |3.4.||Quality Assurance Manual of the CUSCS|

-A total of nine standing committees underpin the Academic Board of the CUSCS in discharging the T&L activities.
-They include the Quality Assurance Committee (QAC), Higher Diploma Programme Coordination and Management Committee (HDPCMC), Higher Diploma Programme Examination Board (HDPEB), Diploma of Foundation Studies Programme Coordination and Management Committee (DFSPCMC), Diploma of Foundation Studies Programme Examination Board (DFSPEB), Continuing Education Programme Coordination and Management Committee (CEPCMC), Continuing Education Programme Examination Board (CEPEB), Top-up Degree Programme Coordination Committee (Top-up-PCC) and Admissions Committee (AC).
+A total of eight standing committees underpin the Academic Board of CUSCS in discharging the T&L activities.
+They include the Quality Assurance Committee (QAC), Higher Diploma Programme Coordination and Management Committee (HDPCMC), Higher Diploma Programme Examination Board (HDPEB), Diploma in Foundation Studies Programme Coordination and Management Committee (DFSPCMC), Diploma in Foundation Studies Programme Examination Board (DFSPEB), Professional and Continuing Education Programme Coordination and Management Committee (PCE-PCMC), Professional and Continuing Education Programme Examination Board (PCEPEB) and Admissions Committee (AC).

 The Full-time Programme Team and the Professional and Continuing Education Programme Team take charge of the delivery of academic programmes and courses, and the implementation of QA procedures.